pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_channel-groups.md

 # Channel Groups API for JavaScript SDK

-Channel groups bundle many channels under one name.
-You can subscribe to a channel group to receive messages from its member channels.
-You cannot publish to a channel group; publish to individual channels instead.
+Channel groups bundle many channels under a single name so you can subscribe to all of them at once.
+You cannot publish to a channel group—publish to individual channels instead.

-##### Supported asynchronous patterns
-Callbacks, Promises, and Async/Await are supported.
-Async/Await is recommended.
-Add try...catch to receive error status.
+Supported async patterns: Callbacks, Promises, and Async/Await.
+Recommended: Async/Await.
+Error status is returned only on error; use try/catch to handle errors.

 ## Add channels to a channel group

-##### Requires Stream Controller add-on
-Enable Stream Controller for your key in the Admin Portal.
+Requires Stream Controller add-on (enable in Admin Portal).

 Adds channels to a channel group.
+Maximum 200 channels per API call.

 ### Method(s)